pustotnik/zenmake/docs/buildconf.rst

 srcroot
 """""""
     A path to the root directory for all source files to compile.
-    By default it's just root path of the project.
-Path can be absolute or relative to directory where buildconf file is located.
+    By default it's root directory of the project (see ``root`` in the variable project_).
+The path can be absolute or relative to directory where buildconf file is located.

 project
 """""""